Comprehensive Intellectual Property (IP) Audits: A Four Step Process

 Step #3: Draft a Written Audit Report

-When you work with an experienced Florida IP lawyer, the results of your intellectual property audit will, generally, be privileged information.
+When you work with a top-rated Florida IP lawyer, the results of your intellectual property audit will, generally, be privileged information.
 In other words, the audit can be kept completely confidential—meaning it would not be discoverable during litigation.
-Assuming proper procedures are followed and the IP audit is fully protected, then a written report is appropriate.
+Assuming proper procedures are followed, the IP audit and written report may be protected.
 A written report will let decision-makers know what they need to do to protect the business.

 Step #4: Take Action to Establish and Protect IP Rights

 In most cases, an IP audit will conclude with some action items.
 Owners and operators of a company may want to take action to better protect their intangible assets.
 As a simple example, imagine that the company owns valuable original content.
 The United States Copyright Office does not require a work to be registered in order to get legal protection.
-That being said, the agency notes that registration can make it easier for a firm to protect commercially valuable copyrights.
+That being said, the agency notes that registration can make it easier for a firm to protect commercially valuable copyrights as a registered copyright is necessary to file a copyright infringement lawsuit.

 Schedule Your Comprehensive Intellectual Property Audit Today